fredgibbs/fredgibbs.github.io/courses/food-technology-society/index.md

 In accordance with University Policy 2310 and the Americans with Disabilities Act (ADA), academic accommodations may be made for any student who notifies the instructor of the need for an accommodation.
 It is imperative that you take the initiative to bring such needs to the instructor’s attention, as I am not legally permitted to inquire.
 Students who may require assistance in emergency evacuations should contact the instructor as to the most appropriate procedures to follow.
 Contact the [Accessibility Resource Center](https://arc.unm.edu/) at 277-3506 or arcsrvs@unm.edu for additional information.

 ### Get additional help
 Students who ask for help are successful students.
 I encourage students to be familiar with services and policies that can help them navigate UNM successfully.
-Many services exist to help you succeed academically, such as [peer tutoring at CAPS](http://caps.unm.edu/programs/online-tutoring/) and http://mentalhealth.unm.edu.
-There are plenty of ways to find your place and your pack at UNM: see the "student guide" tab on my.unm.edu and students.unm.edu.
+Many services exist to help you succeed academically, such as [peer tutoring at CAPS](http://caps.unm.edu/programs/online-tutoring/) and various [mental health resources](http://mentalhealth.unm.edu).
+Also see the UNM [student guide](https://students.unm.edu/).

 ### Academic Honesty
 Please ask for help in understanding and avoiding plagiarism (passing the work or words of others off as your own) or other forms academic dishonesty.
 Doing something dishonest in a class or on an assignment can lead to serious academic consequences, including failing grades and expulsion from the University.
 Come talk with me about your concerns or needs for academic flexibility or talk with support staff at one of our [student resource centers](https://students.unm.edu/find-your-pack/resource-centers.html) before you do something that may endanger your academic career.